patrickjwahl/khan/README.md

 Now go to the user's Security Credentials tab.
 Under "Access Keys" click "Create access key".
 Choose "Application running outside AWS", then move and create the key. *DON'T LEAVE THE NEXT PAGE UNTIL YOU'VE COPIED THE VALUES!*

-In your `.env.local` file add the lines:
+In your `.env` file add the lines:

 ```
 S3_UPLOAD_KEY=<key_name>